Table of Contents

 instead.

-If you're not already logged in, you’ll be asked to log in to Transifex.
+You’ll be asked to log in to Transifex if you're not already logged in.
 If you’re using the in-app version of Transifex Live, select a project from the Dashboard and click the Live button in the right panel.

 Once your site is loaded, you’ll see it highlighted in blue all the phrases Transifex has detected.